mui/mui-x/docs/data/data-grid/selection/selection.md

 Multiple cells can be selected by holding <kbd class="key">Ctrl</kbd> while clicking the cells.
 A cell can be deselected by also clicking it while <kbd class="key">Ctrl</kbd> is pressed.

-To select all cells within a range, you can use one of the shortcuts available:
+To select all cells within a range, you can use one of the interactions available:

-- Click on a cell, then drag the mouse over another cell and release it
+- **Mouse Drag:** Click on a cell, then drag the mouse over another cell and release it
-- Click on a cell and, while holding <kbd class="key">Shift</kbd>, click on another cell—if a third cell is clicked the selection will restart from the last clicked cell
+- **Shift + Click**: Click on a cell and, while holding <kbd class="key">Shift</kbd>, click on another cell—if a third cell is clicked the selection will restart from the last clicked cell
-- Using the arrow keys, focus on a cell, then hold <kbd class="key">Shift</kbd> and navigate to another cell—if <kbd class="key">Shift</kbd> is released and pressed again, the selection will restart from the last focused cell
+- **Shift + Arrow keys**: Using the arrow keys, focus on a cell, then hold <kbd class="key">Shift</kbd> and navigate to another cell—if <kbd class="key">Shift</kbd> is released and pressed again, the selection will restart from the last focused cell

 The following demo allows to explore the cell selection feature.
-It has row selection disabled initially, but both features can be enabled at the same time.
+It has row selection disabled, but it's possible to set both selections to work in parallel.

 {{"demo": "CellSelectionGrid.js", "bg": "inline"}}